-Monroe, a Republican, was the representative for Ohio's 17th congressional district from 1879 to 1881.
+Monroe was the representative for Ohio’s 17th congressional district and was a Republican.
+He served from 1879 to 1881.

 From Mar 1871 to Mar 1881, Monroe missed 301 of 2,135 roll call votes, which is 14.1%.
 This is better than the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.